abelardopardo/ontask_b/docs/_sources/Introduction/index.rst.txt

    "We were also very pleased to support the inclusion of OnTask into the Apereo Incubation process.
 We have been impressed by the thinking that informs OnTask and would like to see it thrive as an open source solution as we think it has great potential."

+The rest of the document is divided into the following blocks:

+:ref:`Installation <install>`
-The rest of the document is divided into blocks.
-The :ref:`first block <install>` covers the technical details to download, install and configure the tool.
+  This block covers the technical details to download, install and configure the tool.
 It requires technological expertise and access to the adequate computing facilities (a virtual machine, a server, or similar).
 The main audience of this part is system administrators and advanced users that want to use the tool within their institution or for their own use.

+:ref:`Using the tool <using>`
-The :ref:`second part <using>` explains how to use OnTask in the context of alearning experience, how to load data, manipulate the table and create the personalized actions.
+  This block explains how to use OnTask in the context of alearning experience, how to load data, manipulate the table and create the personalized actions.
 The audience for this part is teachers and designers that need to personalize the interactions they have with learners in a platform offering some data sources.

+:ref:`Use scenarios <scenarios>`
+  A set of concrete scenarios describing situations in which OnTask is used to deliver learner support actions.

+:ref:`Tutorial <tutorial>`
-The :ref:`third part <tutorial>` contains a step by step tutorial on how to use OnTask from the instructor's point of view.
+  This block contains a a step by step tutorial on how to use OnTask from the instructor's point of view.

+:ref:`Advanced features <advanced_features>`
-The :ref:`fourth part <advanced_features>` covers some more advanced functionalities such an application programming interface (API) that allows other platforms to upload data to OnTask.
+  This block presents more advanced functionality such an application programming interface (API) that allows other platforms to upload data to OnTask.

 Research
 ********